decentralized-identity/sidetree/docs/Q-and-A.md

 Then you can also put endpoints that point to certain things.
 So you can have an endpoint that points to your Twitter profile or you can have an endpoint that points to a personal data store with encrypted data.
 That's kind of the more future-looking stuff, when we start getting into apps.\
 [Source: What bitocin Did 231](https://www.whatbitcoindid.com/wbd231-daniel-buchner)

-## Will I have some interface for managing all my IDs because it will come down to usability for adoption long-term by the general public?
+## **Q: Will I have some interface for managing all my IDs because it will come down to usability for adoption long-term by the general public?
 _I would want something like a one-pass or a Dashlane where I can just manage all my IDs in a single location.
 Is that coming?
 Is that coming now or is that coming later?_

 We're integrating DIDs into our authenticator app called _Microsoft Authenticator_.
 If you're familiar with like Google Authenticator or some of the other things, right now it handles 2FA and it's got like your passcodes for your `2FA` stuff for apps.
 We're adding the ID supports so you'll be able to get DIDs.
 We're not even like up-levelling the content of the DIDs so you don't have to be super technical, it's going to just get IDs for you when you make new connections, help you manage those keys instate.